22. NAVAL INTERCEPTION AND COMBAT

 A. The submarine attack dice roll is:

-B. Air units which participated in naval combat by searching during a naval combat round also modify submarine attacks against naval forces which withdraw at the end of that naval combat round.
+B. Air units which participated in naval combat by searching during a naval combat round also modify submarine attacks against naval forces during that naval combat round.

 C. The attacker assigns air squadrons to search, then the defender assigns air squadrons to search, then the net modifier is determined.